fares-data-build-tool/create-data/repos/fdbt-admin/README.md

 # FDBT Admin

-The codebase for the Create Fares Data admin panel.
+The codebase for the Create Fares Data Admin Site.
 The site is built using React with Amplify to interact with AWS services.

 ## Pre-requisites